Surfware creator and artist Cory Arcangel in his studio.

 In what way?

-Different languages, factories, deadlines, shipping, licensing, all these things.
-Art is actually pretty Mom and Pop.
-I make something in my studio, and I ship it to a museum.
+Different languages, factories, deadlines, shipping, licencing, all these things.
+Art is actually pretty mom and pop.
+I make something in my studio and I ship it to a museum.
 This has all these moving parts; it’s pretty fascinating.
 Mad props to all those people who have their own clothing companies.
 It took me years to get this together.

 Did the promo web page confuse people?